Bathtub Bliss and Healing

 This natural resource is mined from Pakistan’s Khewa region in Northern Punjab and has been a sustainable muti-purpose salt since the Precambrian Era.

-Not only used in culinary delights, but Himalayan Salts are also used by therapists to revive tired muscles and joints and gently calm skin from pesky skin irritation eczema, acne and psoriasis.
-Pouring Himalayan Bath Salts under the tap of running water will help absorb minerals that relive muscles and help nerve function, plus soaking for 10 to 15 minutes have the same mineral benefits to mind and body as Dead Sea Salt with salutary additions of copper, zinc, selenium and phosphorus.
+Not only used in culinary delights, Himalayan Salts are also used by therapists to revive tired muscles and joints and gently calm skin from pesky skin irritation and conditons such as eczema, acne and psoriasis.
+Pouring Himalayan Bath Salts under the tap of running water will help absorb minerals that seep into the outer layer of the skin and help nerve function - plus, soaking for 10 to 15 minutes have the same mineral benefits to mind and body as Dead Sea Salt with salutary additions of copper, zinc, selenium and phosphorus.

 Liquid Bath Foam Cleansers